-Debt collection in Europe is different than the United States.
-Both the success rates and the average collected amounts are higher in Europe.
-Furthermore, it is common in Europe for attorneys to collect your debt prior to going to court.
-Bierens has a team of international in-house attorneys from over 20 different countries, who are specialized in collecting small or large past due accounts receivable in Europe.
-Under one roof, Bierens can provide fast and successful results anywhere in Europe.
+Debt collection in the UK is different than the United States.
+Both the success rates and the average collected amounts are higher in the UK.
+Furthermore, it is common in the United Kingdom for attorneys to collect your debt prior to going to court.
+Bierens has a team of international in-house attorneys from over 20 different countries who are specialized in collecting small or large past due accounts receivable.
+As a leading debt collection agency of UK debt, Bierens can provide fast and successful debt recovery throughout England.

 - Immediately contact the debtor and ask why there has been no payment;